KorySchneider/tab/README.md

  - `url` - The base site; this is where you will be redirected to if you enter `command` by itself.

  - `search` - When you add a query to your command (e.g. `y;cats`), `search` will be appended to `url`, and then your query will be appended to *that* to form the full search URL, like this: `https://youtube.com/results?search_query=cats`.

-__!!__ Note that built-in commands have precidence over custom commands.
-Check the help menu to make sure that what you choose for `command` is not already taken.

 To figure out what `search` should be for your custom command, go to the website you want to add and do a search (for anything), then look at and dissect the URL you are taken to.